asmaaaman/doctory-website/README.md

 This project was developed with assistance from AI tools:

 - **Cursor IDE**: Used for code generation, refactoring, and accessibility improvements
-- **Claude AI**: Assisted with component design, accessibility implementation, and documentation
-- **GitHub Copilot**: Provided code suggestions and helped with TypeScript type definitions
+- **Chatgpt**: Provided code suggestions and helped with TypeScript type definitions

 The AI tools were particularly helpful for: